1app.energy BlogBy 1app.energy Team5 min read

 Both live inside your Octopus online account and take about a minute to grab.
 Here is the exact path.

 1app.energy uses your API key to read your tariff, your half-hourly import and export rates, and (for Agile/Tracker customers) the rates published for the day ahead.
-That is what lets us coordinate your battery and EV charging against the cheapest windows automatically.
+That tariff context can help supported homes coordinate battery and EV charging around cheaper windows where the customer enables control.

 The API key acts like a read-only password to your Octopus account, so treat it as a secret.
 We store it encrypted and only use it to talk to Octopus on your behalf.